i18next/react-i18next-gitbook/components/trans-component.md

 This component enables you to nest any react content to be translated as one string.
 Supports both plural and interpolation.

-Lets say you want to create following html output:
+Let's say you want to create following html output:

 Hello **Arthur**, you have 42 unread messages.
 [Go to messages]().